 where $\omega^2_{\p} = m^2 + \p^2$.
 Note that since the mediating field $\chi$ does not appear in the Hamiltonian explicitly, we need not be concerned with its Fourier mode representation.
 The next step is to promote the fields to the status of operators and impose the following non-vanishing, equal time commutation relations:

 All other commutators of the field and conjugate momentum operators vanish.
-The operators $a(\p)$ and $b(\p)$ are the free particle and antiparticle annihilation operators respectively whereas the operators $a^{\dagger}(\p)$ and $b^{\dagger}(\p)$ are the free particle and antiparticle creation operators.
+The operators $a(\p)$ and $b(\p)$ are the free particle and anti-particle annihilation operators respectively, whereas the operators $a^{\dagger}(\p)$ and $b^{\dagger}(\p)$ are the free particle and anti-particle creation operators.
 The vacuum state $|0 \ket$ is defined by $a(\p) | 0 \ket = b(\p) | 0 \ket = 0$.
-Note that canonical quantization is performed in the interaction picture.
+Note that the canonical quantization is performed in the interaction picture.

 Expressing the creation and annihilation operators in terms of the fields and its derivatives, the commutation rules become